root-project/root/README/ReleaseNotes/v608/index.md

 ## 2D Graphics Libraries

-* In `TColor::SetPalette`, make sure the high quality palettes are defined only ones taking care of transparency.
+* In `TColor::SetPalette`, make sure the high quality palettes are defined only once taking care of transparency.
 Also `CreateGradientColorTable` has been simplified.
 * New fast constructor for `TColor` avoiding to call `gROOT->GetColor()`.
 The normal constructor generated a big slow down when creating a Palette with